 This is getting really twisted, very sick.

-There was uh a Blaze story about a pastor in Alabama that actually said black Trump voters are mentally ill.
+There was a Blaze story about a pastor in Alabama that actually said black Trump voters are mentally ill.

 Wow.

-Uh, and then of course, you got Liberal Joe.
+And then, of course, you got Liberal Joe.

-We love our liberal Joe.
+We love our Liberal Joe.

-Uh half of America, Melania Trump cried the night Trump was elected president.
+Half of America, Melania Trump cried the night Trump was elected president.

 Well, I happen to know for a fact that wasn't true.

-That just he just made it up.
+That just, he just made it up.

 Just like, you know, it was like Lawrence O'Donnell.